 The Greeks: Trading with Negative Gamma

-Whether to be a premium seller or premium buyer is one of the major decisions for the novice option trader.
+Whether to be a premium seller or premium buyer is one of the major decisions for a novice option trader.

 The best long-term solution is to discover your individual comfort zone.
 If you decide to take the chance of owning negative Gamma positions, then the best solution to the risk problem is to own positions with limited risk.
 In other words, for every option sold, buy another less expensive option of the same type (call or put).
 Translation: Trade credit spreads instead of selling naked options.

 Background information for readers who are new to the concept of using the Greeks to measure risk:

 A position with positive Gamma: Assume that you own one out-of-the-money call option: